WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 ## SLURM Output files

 By default both standard output and standard error are directed to a file of the name "slurm-%j.out", where the "%j" is replaced with the job id.
-The file will be saved in the submission directory as we saw before. on the first node of the job allocation.
-Other than the batch script itself, Slurm does no movement of user files.
+The file will be saved in the submission directory as we saw before.
 You can choose where the output files is saved and also separate standard output from standard error using `--output` and `--error`

 * `--output` can be used to change the standard output filename and location.
 * `--error` can be used to specify where the standard output file shall be saved.
 If not specified, it will be directed to the standard output file.